- For Staff

 BA (Honors & Distinction, Sociology), University of California, Santa Barbara

-My current undergraduate sociology courses are: Critical Public Health; Sociology of Mental Disorder; Sociology of Health Care; Research Methods; Sociology of LGBT Communities
+My current undergraduate courses are: Critical Public Health; Sociology of Mental Disorder; Medicine and Society in Modernity; Humor & Society; Research Methods; Sociology of LGBT Communities

 My current graduate seminars are: Sociology of Health & Illness; Global Public Health; Masculinities and Men's Health

-I am also collaborating on several public health intervention studies focused on health care access and implementation in rural northern Ontario.
-These studies range from studying beliefs about immunization and vaccine hesitancy in the region, to evaluating the effectiveness of STI prevention and sex education programs, to examining pharmaceutical approaches to HIV prevention among men who have sex with men (MSM) in rural areas.
+Since coming to LU, I have partnered on several studies examining health care access in Ontario.
+These projects include: studying beliefs about immunization and vaccine hesitancy in northern communities; exploring sex education curricula across the province; and examining pharmaceutical approaches to HIV prevention among men who have sex with men (MSM) in rural Ontario.

 Most recently, I have begun studying autism from a sociological perspective.
 Currently, I am heading a project that investigates the social meanings and identities of people diagnosed with Asperger syndrome.